Dercypt/ai-data-processor/README.md

 * **Automated Cleaning:** Instantly fills missing values and standardizes numerical data.
 * **Statistical Analysis:** Generates descriptive statistics (mean, median, std dev) automatically.
 * **AI Analyst Agent:** Uses the **Gemini Flash** model to interpret data trends and provide 3 key business insights.
-* **History Tracking:** Automatically saves analysis results to a local SQLite database for future reference.
+* **Cloud-Sync History:** Automatically saves analysis results to a Google Sheet for persistent storage across sessions.
 * **Privacy Focused:** Your data is processed locally; only the statistical summary is sent to the LLM.

 ## Tech Stack